onurpolattimur/G-Language-Lexer-Parser/README.md

 All the functions implemented are recursive and obey the principles of Functional Programming.

 For a given description/grammer of the G++ language the parser implemented parses a given tokenized G++ program.<br>
-To test the program you should invoke function parser("tokenized list") which takes tokenized G++ program.
+To test the program you should invoke function parser("tokenized list") which takes tokenized G++ program. <br>
 The output of the function is a parse tree of a given program.
-The output is also written to a file.
+The output is also written to a file. <br>
 The code includes detailed explanation.

 If an unexpected token is to be entered the error message is printed out as shown below.